 in which the leadership of the German National Academy of Sciences Leopoldina passed from its 26th president, Prof. Jörg Hacker, to its 27th president, Prof. Gerald Haug.
 The ceremony was held at the German National Academy of Sciences in Halle.

+.
+The conversation was facilitated by Prof. Gerald Haug, President of the Leopoldina, and Academy members Professors Naama Barkai and Adi Kimchi represented the Israel Academy.
 The working group exchanged information and experiences from their countries regarding COVID-19, and discussed a number of topics including isolation, testing, and tracking.